 Also known as an exit fee or contingent deferred sales charge, this fee gets you when you dump a fund before a minimum holding period (ranging from 30 days to one year).
 What to do: The first rule of thumb to use is that the average holding period is about 60 days, so avoid funds with holding periods far above that threshold.
 Make a note of the minimum holding period to avoid triggering this fee.
 The second rule of thumb is that back-end loads range from 0.01% to 2%, so choose the fund with the lowest one.

 Total expense fees

 By taking a look at the total expense ratio, you can find out the total costs associated with managing and operating an investment fund.
-While a total expense ratio of 0.50% may not sound as much, consider this scenario.
-Over a 10-year period, the same $10,000 in an investment fund with a 6% annual return would yield $17,408 and $17,081 with an expense ratio of 0.30% and 0.50%, respectively.
+While a monthly expense ratio of 0.01% may not sound as much, consider this scenario.
+Over a 10-year period, the same $10,000 in an investment fund with a 6% annual return would yield $17,408.
 What to do: The rule of thumb is to keep the total expense ratio below 1% as much as possible.